The Best Pickleball Paddles For Control!

 Many players prefer lighter-weight pickleball paddles because they offer more control.
 Since graphite heads are significantly lighter than composite heads, graphite paddles generally provide better control than their composite counterparts.

 There is a fairly large range of pickleball paddles available on the market.
 Cheaper pickleball paddles and wooden paddles cost around $10-$20, while more expensive ones can sell for between $40 and $80.
 Of course, there are also very high-quality pickleball paddles that go for around $100 or more.

 How do you pick the right pickleball paddle?

 The 4 key factors to consider when choosing a pickleball paddle are:

-- Weight – Most experienced pickleball players agree that the weight of a paddle is the most important factor to consider when selecting a pickleball paddle.
+- Weight – Most advanced players agree that the weight of a paddle is the most important factor to consider when selecting a pickleball paddle.

 - Grip Size – Not playing with the correct grip can cause problems with your stroke and potentially cause tennis elbow or a sore arm, particularly after playing for a while.
 To ensure you are set up to play your best game it’s important to select a paddle with a grip that works for the size of your hand.